 Bulk wood chip hauling trailers are required to operate in a variety of extreme weather conditions that the tarping systems need to be equipped for.
 These conditions include harsh winds and freezing temperatures.
 All potential solutions must have the capability to operate in all conditions without fail in order to be a suitable option for bulk hauling chip drivers to implement.

-Reliability is the critical underlying factor for these systems, lots of testing is required to ensure the automated systems are equipped to withstand all the challenges the forestry industry is faced with.
+Reliability is the critical underlying factor for these systems.
+Significant amounts of testing are required to ensure the automated systems are equipped to withstand all the challenges the forestry industry is faced with.
 An unreliable system will only add to the existing problems.

 Valid’s AutoTarp System